k-box/k-box/resources/assets/pages/en/help.md

 **24. How can I view a Project microsite?**

 Please go to the Projects page for overview over all accessible projects.
 Please right-click on the project of interest and select “Details” from the menu.
 The “View Microsite” button under “Micrositebeta” will lead you to its public page.

-### <a id="my-collections-activities"></a>My Collections activities

-**1. I want to organize my documents.
-How can I create collections?**

-You can organize your uploads in My Collections section.
-Please create collections through  “+” sign.
-Private collections are colored green for distinction from project collections (orange).

-**2. I want to create a structure.
-How can I do that?**

-Please right-click on the collection where you intend to create an internal structuring.
-Select create a sub-collection and give it a name.
-Hit the arrow-like symbol on the collection to see the subcollections.

-**3. I want to share a file with another user.
-How can I do that?**

-Except for publication, sharing of personal files has same features as sharing Project files.
-Please refer to the described steps in the [sharing questions](#sharing-to-user) for further actions.

 ### <a id="search"></a>Search